sireum/proyek-example/readme.md

 sireum --version
 ```

-The versions can be overriden by supplying some properties file similar to:
+The versions can be over-ridden by supplying some properties file similar to:
 https://github.com/sireum/kekinian/blob/master/versions.properties

 ### Running